codefoster/codefoster.com/source/_drafts/Snippets-Overview-in-VS11-and-ReSharper.md

 *   Snippets are a way of saving typing and thus time (they also encourage more consistent code)
 *   Visual Studio offers <span style="text-decoration: underline;">Snippets</span>
 *   ReSharper offers <span style="text-decoration: underline;">Live Templates</span> which use a completely different technology to solve the same exact problem
-*   If ReSharper is installed and configured for IntelliSense then you can use <span style="text-decoration: underline;">both</span> VS Snippets and R# Live Templates&hellip; this is my recommended configuration *
+*   If ReSharper is installed and configured for IntelliSense then you can use <span style="text-decoration: underline;">both</span> VS Snippets and R# Live Templates...; this is my recommended configuration *
 *   Snippet Designer is a free plug-in for Visual Studio that helps you write Snippets
 *   Snippet Designer does not yet work in VS11 Beta